 Lay off, retrenchment and closure are terms defined in the Industrial Disputes Act, 1947 which was later amended numerous times.
-Lay off is a situation where the employees are unemployed due to certain circumstances.
+The layoff is a situation where the employees are unemployed due to certain circumstances.
 They are also compensated for the same.
 Under retrenchment, employees are removed from work due to excess labour.
-Closure is shutting down of an establishment permanently where employers and employees are equally affected.
+The closure is shutting down of an establishment permanently where employers and employees are equally affected.

 The definition of lay-off is given under Section 2(kkk) of the Industrial Disputes Act, 1947.
 Lay off means temporary unemployment of the workers due to lack of resources, raw materials or breakdown of machinery, or even due to natural calamity.
 The employer cannot give work to the employees due to aforesaid reasons.
 The worker should not have been retrenched and his name should be there in the muster rolls of the establishment.
 The employer must maintain the muster rolls which have to be entered by the workers whenever they are present for work.
 It works like an attendance sheet.